 A2.5.2.1.5 The SG Chair, in consultation with the Vice-Chairs, shall, to the extent possible, assign the Question to a single WP or TG or, dependent upon the urgency of a new Question, shall propose the establishment of a new TG, (see § A1.3.2.4 of Annex 1), or shall decide to refer the Question to the next SG meeting.
 In order to avoid duplication of effort, in cases where a Question is relevant to more than one WP, a specific WP responsible for consolidating and coordinating the texts shall be identified.

-A2.5.2.1.6 Updating or deletion of ITU-R Questions
+A2.5.2.1.6 Updating or suppression of ITU-R Questions

 A2.5.2.1.6.1 In view of translation and production costs, any updating of ITU-R Questions for which substantial revision has not been made within the last 12 years should, as far as possible, be avoided.

-A2.5.2.1.6.2 SGs should continue to review their Questions, particularly older texts, and, if they are found to be no longer necessary or obsolete, should propose their revision or deletion .
+A2.5.2.1.6.2 SGs should continue to review their Questions, particularly older texts, and, if they are found to be no longer necessary or obsolete, should propose their revision or suppression (see also A2.5.3).
 In this process, the following factors should be taken into account:

 a) if the contents of the Questions still have validity, are they really so useful as to be continuously applicable to ITU-R?